-After brushing off any dirt, cobwebs & vegetation from the campers’ annex and pop-top, you’re ready to wash all canvas.
-Using a soft bristled brush, gently scrub with white vinegar.
-This needs to be done approx. 1 - 2 times a year and will remove any mould that may be growing.
+After brushing off any dirt, cobwebs and vegetation from the campers’ annex and pop-top, you’re ready to wash all canvas.
+Using a soft-bristled brush, gently scrub with white vinegar.
+This needs to be done approx. 1–2 times a year and will remove any mould that may be growing.
 It is essential to do this on a day with no rain so the canvas can fully dry in the sun.

 Examine all your canvas for any rips, nicks or tears.
 A small tear can develop into a huge hole in no time.
 Repair kits are available at most camping stores; you could also make your own patches by gluing and sewing a canvas square over the hole.

 Go over the camper van inside and out identifying any silicone that looks tired, frayed, or likely to let moisture in.
 Before applying fresh silicone, wash and trim loose pieces with a sharp knife.